-The Whale Sharks are actually very curious and inquisitive, and will give you a nudge or a brush purely from curiosity.
-On our experience one tourist complained to the tour guide that he had to kick the Whale Shark because it got too close within the 4m suggested distance.
+The Whale Sharks are actually very curious and inquisitive and will give you a nudge or a brush purely from curiosity.
+In our experience, one tourist complained to the tour guide that he had to kick the Whale Shark because it got too close to the 4m suggested distance.
 I could slap people like this.
 It’s a wild animal you fool.
-Can they read our signs, and adopt that behaviour of 4m separation?
+Can they read our signs, and adopt that behavior of 4m separation?
 Seriously you stupid person.
 So, just to advise again, these creatures are curious and like to come to say hello and have a look.

 One of the best places to go whale shark watching is in the Philippines, where the waters are warm and clear, making it easy to spot these giant fish.
 In Lila, Bohol, they’re pretty much able to be seen and swam with all-year-round, it’s only a cloudy or rainy day that could ruin your experience.

-How to do Whale Shark snorkelling & diving in Bohol?
+How to do Whale Shark snorkeling & diving in Bohol?

-There are several tour operators that offer guided whale shark watching tours in Bohol, which typically involve snorkelling and/or diving in the open ocean to get up close and personal with the Whale Sharks.
-We chose Taug Whale Shark watching and snorkelling (you can find them on Facebook) which operates from Lila, which is about 45 minute drive from Tagbilaran, the capital city of Bohol.
+There are several tour operators that offer guided whale shark watching tours in Bohol, which typically involve snorkeling and/or diving in the open ocean to get up close and personal with the Whale Sharks.
+We chose Taug Whale Shark Watching and Snorkeling (you can find them on Facebook) which operates from Lila, which is about a 45-minute drive from Tagbilaran, the capital city of Bohol.

 We’ll give you some links from our BFFs at Klook Philippines so you can book and get discounts.

-You can also choose an official tour operator like Kayak (if we’re an affiliate insert link).
+You can also choose an official tour operator like Kayak.
 The Whale Shark experience will likely be a 2-3 hour section of a larger day trip, maybe incorporating other Bohol attractions such as Chocolate Hills, Tarsier experience, Blood Compact, visiting some of the massive arrays of waterfalls, white sandy beaches, sandbars and so on.

-What’s the cost of Whale Shark watching and snorkelling?
+What’s the cost of Whale Shark watching and snorkeling?

-Taug Whale Shark watching and snorkelling charging schema;
+Taug Whale Shark watching and snorkeling charging schema;

 - Peso 1,000 for tourists